SC-Robotics-2023/docs/docs/Mechanical/Mechanical Overview/Hardware.md

 :::

 * Head Types:
-    * :star:Button Head: Used for standard load applications.
+    * Button Head: Used for standard load applications.
     * Socket Head: Used for high load applications.
 Taller head and bigger hex size allows for more torque to be applied when tightening, but requires more clearance.
     * Flat Head (CounterSunk): Used when little clearance is available for a head.
 Requires countersink drill bit.